-All new development proposals, where they generate movement of residents, workers, and shoppers, should take every available opportunity, to:
+As appropriate to their scale, nature and location, development proposals which generate movement of residents, workers, and shoppers should take every available opportunity to meet the following criteria:

 - Provide improved or new safe, convenient, and high-quality internal footpaths; - ii.
 Provide direct footpath connections into neighbouring areas; and - iii.
 Improve connectivity across the wider neighbourhood through the provision of new footpath links.